How does the Aetna Dental Maintenance Organization (DMO) work?

 Primary Care Dentist requirement – Does a DMO® member have to select a Primary Care Dentist (PCD)?

 Yes.
 The PCD has primary responsibility for managing the patient’s dental care.
 Each member must select a PCD and can change their PCD at anytime.
-Members can switch their PCD on the Aetna Navigator website at www.aetna.com, or by calling customer service on the back of your ID card.
+Members can switch their PCD on the Aetna Navigator website at www.aetna.com, or by calling customer service on the back of your electronic ID card.

 Finding participating dentists – How do I find a dentist?